Miso Imo Mochi (Japanese Sweet Potato Cakes with Miso Glaze)

 A comforting take on Imo Mochi, made with sweet potatoes and coated in savory-sweet miso glaze.

-What is Imo Mochi?
+But what is Imo Mochi?

 Imo mochi (芋もち) is a simple but comforting Japanese snack made from mashed sweet potatoes or potatoes mixed with starch, shaped into small patties, and pan-fried until golden and chewy.